 Leaf lettuce is fairly easy to grow as a cut-and-come-again crop.
 Head lettuce can be a good deal more challenging.
 You have to allow a lot more time for lettuce to mature and form a head.
 While it's getting there, the weather can foil your best attempts.

 Lettuce reacts to both heat and day length.
-Prolonged hot weather not only causes lettuce to want to bolt to seed, it also makes the existing leaves bitter.
+Prolonged hot weather not only causes lettuce to want to bolt to seed, but it also makes the existing leaves bitter.
 Keeping your lettuce watered and partially shaded can help offset the effects of heat.

-The length of sunlight is much harder to control and this is what actually triggers lettuce to send up flower stalks and go to seed.
-Setting out seedlings as early as possible in the spring - and hoping for a long, cool season - is one workaround.
+The length of sunlight is much harder to control, and this is what actually triggers lettuce to send up flower stalks and go to seed.
+Setting out seedlings as early as possible in the spring (and hoping for a long, cool season) is one workaround.

-A Few More Tips:
+A Few More Tips

-Lots of Flowers, No Fruits.
-This is a common complaint of both melons and squash.
+- Lots of flowers, no fruits: This is a common complaint of both melons and squash.
 Both plants have separate male and female blossoms.
-The male blossoms tend to start blooming first and they wither and fall of the plant.
-Once the female flowers start opening, the male flowers will still wither and drop, but the female flowers should develop small fruits where the flower attaches to the stem.
+The male blossoms tend to start blooming first, and they wither and fall of the plant.
+After the female flowers start opening, the male flowers will still wither and drop, but the female flowers should develop embryos where the flower attaches to the stem.
 Even though these embryos appear, they may not make it to maturity.
 The female flowers need to be pollinated multiple times, and each is open for only one day.
 That means there have to be enough pollinators in the garden to get the job done.
 Rain, wind, and pesticides can all keep pollinators away.

 - Misshapen fruits: Oddly shaped fruits happen for a couple of reasons.
 The first is inadequate pollination, as mentioned above.

-Bitter Fruits.
-Bitter or bland melons can be the most frustrating problem, because you don't know about it until you bite in.
+- Bitter fruits: Bitter or bland melons can be the most frustrating problem because you don't know about it until you bite in.
 Bitterness is caused by temperature swings, especially heat spells.
 Keep your soil mulched and watered to prevent stressing your melon plants.
 Amending with organic matter prior to planting will also help conserve moisture.